adamgreen/i2cperipheral/README.md

 * *buffer* is the bytearray of bytes to send.
 It can also be an integer representing the value of the single byte to be sent.
 * *timeout* is an optional parameter indicating the timeout in microseconds.
 It defaults to 5 seconds.

-Returns: Will throw an OSError exception if the send times out.
+Returns: Will throw an OSError exception if the send times out or the transfer is aborted by the I2C hardware.

 Examples:
 ```python